 Monroe County Health Department reports 1 additional COVID-19 case

 MONROE CO., Ky.
-(WBKO) - The Monroe County Health Department is reporting 1 new case of COVID-19.
+(WBKO) - The Monroe County Health Department is reporting one additional case of COVID-19.

-There are currently 49 active cases in Monroe County, and there have been 36 deaths reported from COVID-19.
+There are currently 45 active cases in Monroe County, and there have been 36 deaths reported from COVID-19.
+We stand in solidarity with those affected during these difficult times.

 COVID-19 Vaccination Update